festivalle/itsagrid-64-128/README.md

 ## Case / Panel

 Prototype case is laser cut acrylic top and bottom panels and some spacers.
-Laser files will be posted here.
+Laser files will be posted with other hardware details later.

 ## References